 Many pet owners are aware that alcohol and chocolate present significant health hazards for dogs and cats and, appropriately, keep these items away from their pets.
 These are not, however, the only items commonly found in the home which present a significant danger to our pets.
 Identified below are potentially toxic plants, foods, and medicines of which we think all owners should be aware (note: these items are not listed in order of severity).
+Below are the 8 Common Toxins that don’t get mentioned enough by many pet experts:

-1. Aloe Vera Plants: These green succulent plants, which have spikey ridges and rubbery, hearty skin, are often found in gardens and grow widely in many urban areas.
-In small doses, Aloe Vera does have medicinal qualities; however, aloe also contains a toxin (called Saponins) which is mildly to moderately toxic when ingested in large quantities and can pose a serious health risk to your pet.
+- Aloe Vera Plants: These green succulent plants, which have spikey ridges and rubbery, hearty skin, are often found in gardens and grow widely in many urban areas.
+In small doses, Aloe Vera does have medicinal qualities; however, aloe also contains a toxin (called Saponins) which is mild to moderately toxic when ingested in large quantities and can pose a serious health risk to your pet.
 Symptoms include:

 - Vomiting, depression, diarrhea, anorexia, tremors, and change in urine color.